poohole123/Swiggy_Data_Extractor/README.md

 #Setup Steps

 There are no additional setup steps required.
 Ensure you have Python installed and the required packages installed using `pip`.

+#Troubleshooting: If you encounter any errors or issues while running the script, double-check the restaurant ID, ensure you have an active internet connection, and verify that you've installed the required libraries correctly.